'Finding Neverland' gets its hook into Broadway

-NEW YORK (Reuters) - “Finding Neverland,” Hollywood film producer Harvey Weinstein’s musical about the story behind the creation of “Peter Pan,” debuted on Broadway but critics found the production “overstuffed” and said it failed to take flight.
+NEW YORK, April 16 (Reuters) - “Finding Neverland,” Hollywood film producer Harvey Weinstein’s musical about the story behind the creation of “Peter Pan,” debuted on Broadway but critics found the production “overstuffed” and said it failed to take flight.

 It is Weinstein’s first turn as chief producer in musical theater.
 He reworked the 2012 version of the show that premiered in England and is based on the film of the same name starring Johnny Depp and Kate Winslet.